icaroharry/AEDS/README.md

   ```

   >>> #### 1.2.6.getActions():
   This method gets the actions of container.
-Example:
+Implementation:
   >>
   >